lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### AddressPermissions:AllowedAddresses:\<address\>

 Contains an array of allowed address a controlling address is allowed to interact with.
 IF no addresses are set, interacting with ALL addresses is allowed.
-IF one or more addresses is set, the controlling address, is only allowed to interacti with those addresses.
+IF one or more addresses is set, the controlling address, is only allowed to interact with those addresses.

 ```json
 {